Hun Neang: Death and funeral

 Hun Neang battled health issues in March 2012, according to his son, Hun Sen. He died on Friday, 12 July 2013, aged 88.

 His funeral was held at Hun Sen's residence near the Independence Monument.
 Government officials and foreign leaders attended the funeral and sent their condolences to Hun Sen, including Vietnamese Prime Minister Nguyen Tan Dung, Thai former Prime Minister Thaksin Shinawatra, and Thai Prime Minister Yingluck Shinawatra.
 King Norodom Sihamoni and Queen-Mother Norodom Monineath were also present.
 He was interred near his wife's crypt in Vongkut Borei Pagoda in Toek Thla commune, Sen Sok district.

+Personal life

+Hun Neang was married to Dy Pok (1920–March 1998) in the 1940s.
+They had six children.
+Other sources stated that the couple had seven children, one of whom died before Hun Sen was born.